WhatMeWorry/Delivery/misc_notes/LdcNotes.md

                                          MSBuild-based applications without
                                          requiring the Visual Studio IDE

-    Left all the default selected options as is.
+    Leave all the default selected options as is.

 3)  Will be using cmd.exe window.
 Added path to PATH env variable of